-This passage occurs in the Narrative Lectionary, Year C, most recently in August 2016.
+This passage occurs in the Revised Common Lectionary, Year C, most recently on September 1, 2019.

 At first glance, this passage seems practical moral advice with a heavenly reward.
 Jesus' use of δοξα (doxa) and δοξη (doxe) suggest something deeper is going on. δοξη is a fairly uncommon word meaning "banquet."
 In fact, in the OT, the people who throw such banquets are normally Persian kings!
 Also unusual is the word δοξα, or glory.
 Although it is a fairly common word, here it is translated unusually as "honor."
 This is possible, but really stretches it.
 The word is not really a word one would associate with mortals.
 In fact, the last time we heard the word in Luke's Gospel was when the angels announced Jesus birth.
 These two words, in other words, are fairly out of place for a typical meal.
 Which suggests that what is at the stake (and not steak) is hardly a common meal, but the feast of the humbled yet exalted one!
 He is the one to whom glory will be given.

 δοξα (14.10; "honor"): Normally we think of δοξα as glory (Think OT and the "glory of the Lord").
 Here, however, it is translated as honor...ςell, maybe.
 Luke only uses this word three other times.
 When Jesus is born and the angels sing (2.9 and 14) and when the people cry out during Jesus' entry in to Jerusalem.
 The context permits translating δοξα as "esteemed."
 However, it has such divine implications that it points us back to Christ, to the one to whom glory is given.